TS000/art-javascript/README.md

 Install dependencies: npm i

-canvas-sketch (the file you want to run)
+Run the file: canvas-sketch (the file you want to run)

 ex: canvas-sketch webgl